vs-postmedia/tanker-tracker/README.md

 # Burrard Inlet tanker tracker

 Tracker for oil tankers in and out of the Westridge & Suncor oil terminals in Vancouver.
-Data collection began May 1, 2024, when the TransMountain Expansion (TMX) came online.
+Data collection began May 1, 2024, when the TransMountain Expansion (TMX) pipeline came online.

-App uses AisStream.js to track tankers moored at Vancouver’s two oil terminals with the aim of creating a historical record of oil tanker traffic and to provide real-time updates about tanker movement into and out of the terminals.
+App uses [aisstream.io](https://aisstream.io/) to track tankers moored at Vancouver’s two oil terminals with the aim of creating a historical record of oil tanker traffic and to provide real-time updates about tanker movement in and out of the terminals.

 ## Requirements